 Start with Community College

 There is no need to incur the high tuition fees of a university when you can get your first two years of college completed at a community college.
 The tuition at a community college can be less than half of that of a public university.
+Not only can you save money on your tuition, but you can also subscribe on Scribd with a student discount and avoid carrying all those hard copy books for a good price, check out this Scribd review by Audiobook Hoarder books audiobook and learn about all the benefits such subscription can offer you.
 How’s that for savings?

 Apply for Scholarships

-There are a ton of scholarships available to help college students cover the cost of tuition.
+There are a ton of scholarships available to help college students cover the cost of tuition, such as scholarships for college sophomores.
 Research scholarships and apply to every single one that you qualify for.
 You never know, you may receive enough scholarship money to pay for a nice chunk of tuition.

 Work Part Time

 Avoiding debt is a noble and worthwhile cause.
 In order to successfully avoid debt you will be required to put in the work.
 Get a side job that you enjoy or that allows you to study in your downtime.
 You should check job openings with your college.
 They may have the perfect position for you.